 On December 16, 2013, AcelRx and Grünenthal entered into a Collaboration and License Agreement, or the License Agreement, and related Manufacture and Supply Agreement, or the MSA, and together with the License Agreement, the Agreements.
 The License Agreement grants Grünenthal rights to commercialize Zalviso, our novel sublingual PCA system, or the Product, in the 28 EU member states, Switzerland, Liechtenstein, Iceland, Norway and Australia, or the Territory, for human use in pain treatment within, or dispensed by, hospitals, hospices, nursing homes and other medically supervised settings, or the Field.
 We retain rights with respect to the Product in countries outside the Territory, including the United States, Asia and Latin America.
 Under the MSA, we will exclusively manufacture and supply the Product to Grünenthal for the Field in the Territory.
-We entered into amendments to the License Agreement, effective July 17, 2015 and September 20, 2016, or the License Amendments, and together with the License Agreement, the Amended License Agreement, and entered into an amendment to the MSA, or the MSA Amendment, and together with the MSA, the Amended MSA, effective as of July 17, 2015, and together, the Amended Agreements.
+We entered into amendments to the License Agreement, and entered into an amendment to the MSA, or the MSA Amendment, and together with the License Agreement, the Amended MSA, effective as of July 17, 2015, and together, the Amended Agreements.
 For additional information on the Amended Agreements, see Note 6 "Collaboration Agreement" in the accompanying notes to the condensed consolidated financial statements.